-I’ve taught in industry and academia at places like frog design, NYC Media Lab, A11y NYC, Hunter College, and the Andrew Heiskell Braille & Talking Book Library.
+I’ve taught in industry and academia at places like frog design, NYC Media Lab, A11y NYC, Hunter College, the Maryland School for the Blind, and the Andrew Heiskell Braille & Talking Book Library.

 (Remote) Intro to Inclusive Design & Accessibility